Top historic sites in Porto

 Naturally Humberto Delgado lost the elections and ended up being murdered.
 He remained in our collective memory as the man who dared to openly challenge the Portuguese dictatorial regime, and we engraved in our chest this immense pride of being from Porto.

-How to get there: São Bento subway station is 10min walking distance.
+How to get there: São Bento subway station is a 10 minutes walking distance.

 In summer days there is a procession of visitors that goes down the beautiful Rua de São Bento da Vitória towards the viewpoint of Vitória.
 The lack of conditions of the place – the threat of nails and pieces of iron is constant and I’ve hurt myself there several times! – is largely offset by the sight of one of Porto’s most beautiful viewpoints.